 (vii) I wish it had been a ____match.
 We would have been spared the noise of celebrations, at least.

 Ans.
-Traveller, guidance, successor, paled, chaired, truly, drawn.
+Traveler, guidance, successor, paled, chaired, truly, drawn.

 2. Look at the following words.

-Can you create a meaningful phrase using both these words ?
+Can you create a meaningful phrase using both of these words?